-[This section describes a method of representing concurrent messages as defined in UML prior to UML 2.0, and supports models that might still apply it.
+[This section describes a method of representing concurrent messages as defined in UML prior to UML 2.0, and is included to support models that might still apply it.

-From UML 2.0 onwards, this notation has been replaced by Fragments.
-It is recommended that you consider upgrading your models to make use of Fragments and other more recent improvements in notation.
+From UML 2.0 onwards, the notation has been replaced by Fragments.
+It is recommended that you consider upgrading your models to make use of Fragments and other more recent improvements in notation.]